 One of the major tourist attractions in Madhya Pradesh, Bandhavgarh National Park is one of the famous National Parks in India.
 There was an old Fort in the area, from it comes the name of the park.
 It is located in the Vindhya ranges.
 The population of the tiger in this Park is denser than in any other Parks in the country.

-The jungle area used to be home for the white tigers but has got no records of it since past 50 years.
+The jungle area used to be home for the white tigers but has got no records of it for the past 50 years.
 This forest area of Bandhavgarh National Park lies between the cliffs and wooded Vindhya Range.
 You can witness a number of birds in the plains region.
-It is a self sustaining jungle with rich flora and fauna, some of the common animals are Nilgai, wild boar, fox, jack and more.
+It is a self-sustaining jungle with rich flora and fauna, some of the common animals are Nilgai, wild boar, fox, jack and more.
 The area was once a hunting ground for the Rewa royal members.

-The best time to visit the Bandhavgarh Park is during the cooler months starting from October.
-Although the warmer month of April and May are considered best time for tiger spotting in Bandhavgarh.
+The best time to visit Bandhavgarh Park is during the cooler months starting from October.
+Although the warmer month of April and May are considered the best times for tiger spotting in Bandhavgarh.

 Along the banks of the beautiful Betwa river is a town of Orchha, Madhya Pradesh and was founded by the Rajput Chieftain, Rudra Pratap in the 16th century.
 Orchha has hardly undergone changes, the medieval outlook of the place is still dominant.
 When you enter the city, it seems like the time just stopped.

-The ancient structures are scattered all over the place, you can visit these sites like the old Fort, Ram Raja Temple, Chaturbhuj Temple, Laxminarayan Temple, Jahangir Mahal and more, the architectural usage are proofs of different rules that took over.
-Orchha is vibrant in its nature and dead in its age, but giving us the perfect blend of both.
+The ancient structures are scattered all over the place, you can visit these sites like the Old Fort, Ram Raja Temple, Chaturbhuj Temple, Laxminarayan Temple, Jahangir Mahal and more, the architectural usage is proof of different rules that took over.
+Orchha is vibrant in its nature and dead in its age but gives us the perfect blend of both.

 The best time to visit Mandu is from July till September making it one of the popular monsoon holiday destinations in India.
 Mandu could also be visited during winter seasons from November till February as the temperature remains cool making it suitable for local sightseeing.